Package Leaflet: Information for theuser

 Febuxostat STADA 80 mg film-coated tablets EFG

-Read this prospectus carefully before starting to take the medicine because it contains important information for you.
+Read the entire package leaflet carefully before starting to take the medication because it contains important information for you.

 Febuxostat Stada tablets contain the active ingredient febuxostat and are used to treat gout, which is associated with an excess of a chemical compound called uric acid (urate) in the body.
-In some people, uric acid accumulates in the blood to the point where it cannot be dissolved.
-When this occurs, urate crystals form both inside and around the joints and kidneys.
-These crystals can cause sudden and intense pain, redness, heat, and swelling in the joints (this is called gout attacks).
+In some people, uric acid builds up in the blood to the point where it cannot be dissolved.
+When this happens, urate crystals form both inside and around the joints and kidneys.
+These crystals can cause sudden and intense pain, redness, heat, and swelling in the joints (this is called a gout attack).
 If left untreated, large deposits called tophi can form around the joints and inside them.
 Tophi can damage the joints and bones.

 Febuxostat works by reducing the concentration of uric acid.
-Maintaining low uric acid levels by taking febuxostat once a day slows the formation of crystals and, over time, reduces symptoms.
-If uric acid levels are kept low for a sufficient period, the size of tophi also decreases.
+Keeping the uric acid concentration low by taking febuxostat once a day prevents the formation of crystals and, over time, reduces the symptoms.
+If the uric acid concentration is kept low for a long enough time, the size of the tophi also decreases.

 Febuxostat is for adults.